 A one-stop-shop app for mobility services

 Mobility-as-a-Service (MaaS), is playing a significant role in the provision of mobility services in Europe.
-MaaS works out the best option for every journey – whether that’s a taxi, public transport, a rental car or a bike share.
+MaaS works out the best option for every journey – be it with a taxi, public transport, a rental car or a bike share.
 From office commutes to weekend getaways, it manages daily travel in the smartest possible way.
 MaaS could make transport more efficient and cost-effective for passengers, while creating new opportunities for transport operators.

 The key concept behind Mobility as a Service (MaaS) is to put the user at the core of transport services, offering them tailor made mobility solutions based on their individual needs.
 MaaS is the integration of various forms of transport modes into a single mobility service accessible on demand.
-It combines all possible transport modes, enabling users to access services through a single account with a monthly fee.
+It combines all possible transport modes, enabling users to access services through a single application and single purchase.